|25 July||Deadline for receipt of abstracts|

 Any equipment other than PC computers with monaural audio playback capability, computer projectors, and laser pointers is “special equipment.”
-Requests for special equipment (e.g., stereo sound playback, special speakers) must be specified at the time of abstract submission.
+Requests for special equipment (e.g., stereo sound, special speakers) must be specified at the time of abstract submission.
 Provision of unusual special equipment will depend upon availability and cost.
 Special software requests should also be made, if required.

+Stereo sound is considered special equipment and must be requested when your abstract is submitted.
 Please be specific about your audio needs, including number of channels and preferred loudspeaker arrangement.

-POSTER SESSION BOARDS
+POSTER SESSION EQUIPMENT

 Poster boards and fastening materials will be provided.
 Poster boards are 8 ft. wide by 4 ft. high.